grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

     tests that might need the table to run correctly), which may lead you to a conclusion that it is not worth to write such tests at all.

-Now, let us try something else.
-Let us assume that our database works OK (or will be tested by black-box tests) and the only thing we want to test is our implementation.
+Now, let's try something else.
+Let's assume that our database works OK (or will be tested by black-box tests) and the only thing we want to test is our implementation.
 In this situation, we can create fake object, which is an instance of another custom class that implements the